 Radiation Oncology

-We’re also the only radiation oncology group in the state that’s a member of the Radiation Therapy Oncology Group (RTOG).
+We’re also the only local radiation oncology group that’s a member of the Radiation Therapy Oncology Group (RTOG).
 RTOG is a national cooperative group, funded by the National Cancer Institute (NCI), that conducts radiation therapy research and clinical trials to improve survival and quality of life for cancer patients.
+This means we can offer you truly cutting-edge treatments and investigational protocols that aren’t available anyplace else in this region—tailored to your unique situation.

 The conditions we treat with radiation therapy